Have Questions? We have answers!

 Many!
 Take a look at our insurance page for more information.

-Please contact our director of training programs, Sara Cogan by calling (314) 961-3787.
+Please contact our director of training programs, Sara Cogan by calling (314) 961-3787 or emailing [email protected].
 She will ask a few questions about your fitness level, goals, and needs, then direct you to the appropriate trainer to begin a program.
 She can also answer any initial questions you have about pricing and packages.

 Our training program is led by Exercise Physiologists.
 We have a medically-based facility and our clients have access to physical therapists and comprehensive wellness programs in addition to a wide variety of training services.

-All SMTC training staff have either a Masters in Exercise Physiology or a NASM PT Certification.
+All SMTC training staff have either a Masters in Exercise Physiology or NASM PT Certifications.

 An exercise physiologist is a medical professional who studies the body’s response to physical activity.
 They aim to help patients and clients recover from disease, surgery, or other negative health factors.
 Exercise physiologists have a sound understanding of how the body responds to exercise and how it can positively affect chronic conditions such as cardiovascular disease, type 2 diabetes, cancer, and more.
 They typically have a bachelor’s degree in exercise science, kinesiology, or another healthcare related field, and must have a Master’s.